Skip to main content

 NS record changes are among the slowest to update because they are cached at the Registry level (like Verisign for .com).
 Propagation typically takes 24 to 48 hours.

-Try UptimeObserver today.
+Try UptimeObserver now.
 Setup in 2 minutes.